jkalexho220/zeno-helpers/README.md

 * **zshared.c**: This file contains a ton of useful helper functions for AoM mapmaking.
 Recommended for any advanced Random Map Scripting.
 Make sure this is the first file parsed by your rmsify.py or xmlify.py.
 * **dataLoadBackend.c**: This file contains necessary code for running data loading.
 Only include if you plan to use the dataLoad feature.
 NOTE: If you want to use this feature for Multiplayer, it only works for Random Map Scripts!
 Scenarios cannot do multiplayer data load!
 (But they can still do singleplayer data load)
 * **dataLoadModifyMe.c**: This file contains information that should be modified by the user if they intend to use the dataLoad feature.
+* **perlinNoise.c**: This file contains basic functions for generating Perlin Noise.
+Documentation and use cases are found in a comment in the file.

 ## xDatabase Functions
 These functions are powerful database functions that allow you to group, store, and iterate over data in an incredibly fluid manner.
 It utilizes a Linked List implementation to carry chunks of data, which are defined to have certain values.
 (If you know c programming, imagine this as a linked list of structs).